-Have you ever provided financial advice to your child, younger brother or siblings?
+Have you ever provided financial advice to your child, younger brother, or siblings?

 Parents teach their kids many things as a child, and kids imitate their elders just by watching them do it.
 Things like learning how to cook, organizing the rooms, and many others are taught to kids as a child.
-Other than these common things, it is very important that parents provide their child with financial advice, how to handle to official paperwork and others.
+Other than these common things, it is very important that parents provide their child with financial advice, how to handle official paperwork, and others.

 Handling finances are something parents must teach their kid early on.
-They need to be groomed in a such as way that in the future, they need not work hard to keep their finances healthy.
+They need to be groomed in a such way that in the future, they need not work hard to keep their finances healthy.
 And if you are a dad who is not sure what advice you must give to your children, go through the list below on what we think are the major areas you should cover.

 1. Learn to Earn

-One of the vital lesson Nepalese parents need to teach their children is about the flow of money in the house.
+One of the vital lessons Nepalese parents need to teach their children is about the flow of money in the house.
 Dads should teach their children the concept of earning your bread early on.
 Children need to learn that money is not like apples and it doesn’t grow in trees.

 Teach your children to earn money they want to spend.
 It can be daily household chores such as cleaning the rooms, doing the dishes, taking out the trash, cleaning up after they are done with their homework or their toys.
 Teach them that they will earn money if they complete a task assigned.
 A small act early on can have a huge impact later on.

 Children do not know how to spend.
 Yes, you should let children act their age but not with money.
 Teach them how to prioritize on where to spend and how to spend.
 They should not spend all they earn on one toy.
 Give them practical reasons on why they should spend on certain things and why should they hold back when it comes to others.
 Teach them to be smart with their spending habits.